gbif/regionalnodes/sessions/monday-theme-1.md

 Key updates will be available from this page in the form of short pre-recorded presentations that can be reused as training materials or outreach materials.

 {: .notification .is-info}
-Please view the presentations ahead of the live panel discussions and use the GBIF community forum to ask any questions ahead of the live sessions.
-You can also ask questions during the panel discussions.
+Please view the presentations ahead of the live panel discussions and use the GBIF community forum to ask questions.

 ### 16th Global Nodes Meeting 2021 Welcome speech
 *Presentation by Nodes Committee Chair, André Heughebaert*